LokiSahetia/lokiargo/README.md

 echo foo|base64 -d  #replace foo with the password that was displayed in yaml

-SETTING UP GIT LOCALLY (These are the steps I followed...My github repo (named lokiargo) had nothing...you can tweak and do something similar)
+SETTING UP GIT LOCALLY (These are the steps I followed...My github repo (named lokiargo) had nothing...you can make your new empty repo and follow these steps... tweak and replace my reponame and link with yours)

 #terminal